essteer/backgammon/README.md

 - Doubles (e.g., [5, 5]) permit four moves rather than two (i.e., [5, 5, 5, 5]), to be used in combination on between one and four pieces.

-- Players can only move their pieces onto a space that is either:
+- Players can move onto any space permitted by their dice roll, unless it has two or more pieces belonging to the opponent.

-  - empty,
-  - contains their own pieces, or
-  - has just one piece belonging to their opponent.

-- Upon landing on an opponent's lone piece, that piece is removed to the "bar" and the opponent must re-enter it from their starting point on their next turn.
+- If a player lands on a space with the opponent's lone piece, that piece is removed to the "bar" and the opponent must re-enter it from their starting point on their next turn.

 **Note on possible moves**